MinBZK/NRML/doc/notes.md

 ## Initialisation

 We may need a construct to initialize something, there's no order in which facts are processed.

+## Article

+we should call them "definite article"

+## Nested arithmetic

+We may need to deal still with using correct brackets for nested arithmetic.